QuantStats/StockMarketScrape/SGX/README.md

 * EPS: earnings per share of the stock in SGD.
 * PE: price-earning-ratio of the stock (unitless measure).
 * Vol: average volume in a year in unit stocks.
-* Cap: market capitalization in MYR, the post-text _M_ and _B_ represent million and billion respectively.
+* Cap: market capitalization in SGD, the post-text _M_ and _B_ represent million and billion respectively.

 \* Note that the abbreviation SGD is Singapore dollar.
 A cent in the context above is a unit of SGD divided by 100.